Participate in a Spring 2018 youth program

-Applications: The application period for this semester is now open.
+Applications: The application period for this semester is now closed, except for Homework Coaching.
 Please find the individual applications for each program linked below.
 You may sign up for multiple programs, but please indicate preference and as many days that your student is available due to high interest in some of the program.
-Applications are due by February 1 at 5:00pm to the Ed Portal.

 Please feel free to contact us with any questions or concerns.

 Students in grades 3-12 are invited to apply for the Harvard Ed Portal’s Spring Mentoring Program!
 For 9 weeks, students are paired either one-on-one or in small groups with Harvard undergraduates, who create hands-on activities tailored to individual interests, and serve as college-age role models.
 Our undergraduate mentors encourage youth to develop strong self-identities as enthusiastic learners—by supporting creativity & curiosity, validating questions and instilling the skills to search for answers.
 Download the application here.

 Mentoring is a 9-week long commitment.
 Students will meet on the same day and time with the same Harvard undergrad for the duration of the program.
 Sessions are offered Monday through Thursday at 3 p.m., 4 p.m., 5 p.m., or 6 p.m. for 50 minutes each.

 Save the dates:

 February 15, 6:30-7:30pm

 All students and their parents/guardians and families participating in mentoring and enrichment clubs are strongly encouraged to attend.
 Dinner will be served.